Nerodimka (mountain)

-The Nerodimka (Неродимка, Mali i Nerodimës) or the Nerodime is a mountain range located in the south of Kosovo.
-It is named after the Serbian legend of the woman who cannot deliver a baby (Неродимка, Nerodimka, meaning "woman who cannot give birth").
+The Nerodimka (Неродимка) or Nerodime (Nerodimja) is a mountain range located in the south of Kosovo.
+It is named after the Serbian legend of the woman who cannot deliver a baby (Неродимка, meaning "woman who cannot give birth").
 The mountain has two high peaks, Bukova Glava 1721 m and Kurkulica 1549 m.

 Geography

 The Nerodimka/Nerodime mountains are located just a few kilometers north of the Sharr Mountains, only split by the Siriniq Valley.
-Nerodime forms a continuous east–west range along with the mountains of Zhar and Jezerska planina between the cities of Prizren and Ferizaj.
+Nerodime forms a continuous east–west range along with the mountains of Zhar and Jezerska Planina between the cities of Prizren and Ferizaj.
 In the mountain originates the Nerodime river, a left tributary of the Lepenc.
 Many small streams originate on the mountain and then flow downwards to meet the Lepenc.

 Cities, towns and villages

 Cities located near the mountain are: